LiuWoodsCode/starstorm/README.md

 - Try pressing `R` or `RB` to toggle
 - Cannot activate during menu, dialogs, or when no apps exist

+### Key Remapper Issues
+- If remapped keys don't work, try restarting the launcher
+- Check `key_mappings.json` file exists
+- Use "Reset to Defaults" in Key Remapper if needed
+- Key mappings are automatically included in configuration backups

+### Settings Menu Issues
+- Press `S` or `Start` to open settings
+- If menu won't close, press `Esc` or `B`
+- Settings changes save automatically
+- Use Soft Reset to restore settings while keeping apps

 ### Program Scanner Issues
 - First scan may take 1-2 minutes
 - Results are cached in `scanner_cache_*.json`